daveseah/rb2019-tennis/README.md

 Program your Arduino with the contents of `arduino/serial-encoder` with the Arduino IDE if you haven't already, then modify the server code:

 - Make sure you are in the `bp2019-pong/game` directory
-- In the terminal, `npm run list:ports` to see the list of available serial ports
+- In the terminal, `npm run list:ports` to see the list of available serial ports (note: this code **does not work on Windows** using either WSL or Scoop)
 - Find the _serial port path_ for your arduino board and copy it to the clipboard.
 - Edit `server/serial.js` in the `CONFIG` section at top, adding `COM1` and `COM2` paths to your serial ports.